 Because people experiencing homelessness have few places to turn for help, it’s not uncommon for simple medical problems like these to become life-threatening.

-That’s why the UCLA Primary Health Clinic at URM was established in 1983.
+That’s why the UCLA School of Nursing Health Clinic at URM was established in 1983.
 This nurse-managed clinic is licensed by the State of California as a Community Health Center and is part of the National Health Care for the Homeless Program.
 It is one of only a few full-time clinics in the Los Angeles area devoted to caring for the primary medical needs of people experiencing homelessness.

 Most of our patients have no health insurance or ability to pay for health care services.
 All services at the center are provided free of charge.
 The clinic averages more than 6,000 patient visits each year.

-Our Primary Health Clinic provides the following services:
+The UCLA School of Nursing Health Clinic provides the following services:

 - Physical assessments

 - Diagnosis and treatment of some acute and chronic illnesses

 - Limited diagnostic tests

 - Medical counseling and health education